simoneferraresi/IOPanel/README.md

 ### Command-line Arguments

-You can override logging settings from the command line:
+You can override logging and configuration settings from the command line:

 -   `--log-level`: Set the logging level (e.g., `DEBUG`, `INFO`).
 -   `--log-file`: Specify a different path for the log file.